 It’s a very clean and simple interface for users to learn, and after a few searches, it becomes clear how easy the site is to navigate.

-Once you have searched for the stock that you wish to research, you are presented with several groups of data points that you can choose to look at.
+Once you have searched for the stock you wish to research, you are presented with several data points that you can choose to look at.
 The first subgroup is View Data by Source.

-Now, these aren’t your typical search filters for when you are doing research into a stock.
+These are different from your typical search filters when researching a stock.
 You won’t find things like price/earnings ratios or CAGR.
-But you’ll find some interesting alternative data sets that you probably won’t be able to find as easily if you looked on your own.
-You can see this first set of data points is linked to trading activity within the U.S. government.
+But you’ll find some interesting alternative data sets that you can only find if you look independently.
+This first set of data points is linked to trading activity within the U.S. government.

-Well, now retail investors who are suspicious of what our politicians are doing with their portfolio can track things like Senate Trading, House Trading, and Government Contracts.
+Retail investors suspicious of what our politicians are doing with their portfolios can track things like Senate Trading, House Trading, and Government Contracts.
 So now you can keep track of what Nancy Pelosi is trading in her account.

 Public Market Sentiment

-The next subgroup is another important one for both retail investors and institutional investors alike.
-Which is why it’s in out Quiver Quantitative reivew.
+The next subgroup is another important one for retail and institutional investors, which is why it’s in our Quiver Quantitative review.
 It’s the public market sentiment for your chosen stock.
-It shows things like the company’s corporate Twitter popularity, how often it is mentioned on certain Reddit subgroups like r/WallStreetBets, and how many times people have viewed the company’s Wikipedia page.
+It shows the company’s corporate Twitter popularity, how often it is mentioned on certain Reddit subgroups like r/WallStreetBets, and how many people have viewed the company’s Wikipedia page.

-These are all very simple metrics, but are definitely indicative of the way in which retail investors do their research on a given stock.
-Which we wouldn’t know without this Quiver Quant review.
+These are all very simple metrics but indicate how retail investors research a given stock, which we wouldn’t know without this Quiver Quant review.

-Quiver Quantitative even offers a very cool looking trend map that tells you exactly how much a certain stock is trending by how many times it’s mentioned in r/WallStreetBets.
+Quiver Quantitative even offers a cool-looking trend map that tells you exactly how much a certain stock is trending by how many times it’s mentioned in r/WallStreetBets.
 It also provides a color-themed temperature gauge to show if the talk is heating up or cooling off.

-The final main subgroup of data topics are actually qualitative analysis points that you can look into such as Insider Trading, CEO Compensation, and even the frequency and destinations of corporate jets registered to each company.
+The final main subgroup of data topics are qualitative analysis points that you can look into, such as Insider Trading, CEO Compensation, and even the frequency and destinations of corporate jets registered to each company.

-Hedge fund managers routinely track these flights to figure out where and when the next potential deals will be.
-This is some truly next level research that Quiver Quantitative is providing to retail investors for free!
+Hedge fund managers routinely track these flights to determine where and when the next potential deals will be.
+This is some truly next-level research that Quiver Quantitative is providing to retail investors for free!
 That makes us excited about this Quiver Quantitative review.

 Who Owns Quiver Quantitative?

-We found in this Quiver Quantitative review that James Kardatzke is the CEO and co-founder of Quiver Quant.
+In this Quiver Quantitative review, we found that James Kardatzke is the CEO and co-founder of Quiver Quant.
 It says co-founder.
-However, a search didn’t turn up who the other person is who helped to found the company.
+However, a search didn’t turn up the other person who helped to found the company.
 But it’s still a relatively new company.
 It’s less than three years old.
-We’ll see if and then they start charging for it.
+We’ll see if it is, and then they will start charging for it.

-Or they could offer a free version and a paid version that has more search callabilities.
-Keep an eye on this Quiver Quant review to see any updates or changes that could potentially come at some point.
+Or they could offer a free and paid version with more search capabilities.
+Keep an eye on this Quiver Quant review to see any updates or changes that could come at some point.

 The jury’s still out on whether or not Insider Trading should be important to our long-term thesis of a company.
 We can all agree that when insiders buy more shares of their company, it’s far more significant than when insiders sell shares.
 When insiders sell, it’s not necessarily indicative of how they feel about the company.

-Instead it’s often to free up capital that’s been tied to things like stock-based compensation.
+Instead, it’s often done to free up capital tied to stock-based compensation.
 A perfect example of this is when companies IPO or make a direct listing.
-There’s usually a lockup period expiry after a few months; which means insiders are free to sell shares that were locked up during the IPO phase.
+There’s usually a lockup period expiry after a few months, meaning insiders are free to sell shares locked up during the IPO phase.

-The final subgroup is vaguely titled as Other Tools.
-It’s safe to presume that the team at Quiver Quantitative are looking for new categories to add to the search pages.
+The final subgroup is vaguely titled Other Tools.
+It’s safe to presume that the team at Quiver Quantitative is looking for new categories to add to the search pages.
 And this seems like a perfect group to add them to.
-Here there are only three different data points you can search; COVID-19 research, Patent Search, and Corporate Lobbying.
+Here, you can search only three different data points: COVID-19 research, Patent Search, and Corporate Lobbying.

-COVID-19 research is obviously specific to biotech and pharmaceutical companies, and is keeping track of each specific firm’s clinical study progress for vaccine candidates.
-The COVID-19 vaccine sector was one of the most popular ones to play over the past year.
-And as the world continues to demand more doses, Quiver Quantitative is keeping investors up to date on how the rest of the companies are doing.
+COVID-19 research is specific to biotech and pharmaceutical companies and keeps track of each specific firm’s clinical study progress for vaccine candidates.
+The COVID-19 vaccine sector was among the most popular over the past year.
+And as the world continues to demand more doses, Quiver Quantitative keeps investors updated on how the rest of the companies are doing.

 The Patent Search is an interesting option.
-This allows users to search for any existing patent that’s been granted by a government agency like the FDA.
-The heat map type diagram is a little difficult to use and probably isn’t the most user friendly way of doing it.
+This allows users to search for any existing patent granted by a government agency like the FDA.
+The heat map-type diagram is a little difficult and probably isn’t the most user-friendly way of doing it.
 It has a scatterplot of all of the current patents approved.
-But the end result is sort of a jumbled mess.
+But the result is a jumbled mess.

 Each dot represents a patent.
-It gives a brief background on each as well as the stock ticker symbol that it’s associated too.
-Investors in early stage biotech and medtech companies will probably find this screen extremely useful; even if it isn’t the most organized layout.
+It gives a brief background on each, as well as the stock ticker symbol that it’s associated with.
+Investors in early-stage biotech and medtech companies will probably find this screen extremely useful, even if it isn’t the most organized layout.

 We found in our Quiver Quantitative review that there’s a lot to like.
-For a site that is just over a year old, it’s easy to get excited about what it could eventually evolve into.
-Signing up for a free account is simple and only takes a minute to do.
+For a site over a year old, it’s easy to get excited about what it could eventually evolve into.
+Signing up for a free account is simple and only takes a minute.
 The layout is simple and easy to navigate.
-And the way the site flows is very intuitive with very little clicking around; or going back and forth between pages.
+The site flows intuitively, with very little clicking around or going back and forth between pages.

 There isn’t much in terms of instruction or data analysis and how you can use it for stocks.
 But it’s probably because Quiver Quantitative doesn’t want this to be mistaken as providing financial advice on which stocks to buy.

-Is the data useful?
+Do you think the data is useful?
 Sure!
 It gives retail investors a rare look at what institutional investors pay big money to see.
-And it’s definitely a step in the right direction of leveling the playing field for the little guys on Wall Street.
+And it’s a step in the right direction of leveling the playing field for the little guys on Wall Street.
 The data is great.
-But it probably won’t make up a good portion of your due diligence on a stock.
+But it probably won’t make up much of your due diligence on a stock.

-It’s more like adding on interesting facts that may or may not be indicative of how a stock will move.
-But hey, for now, it’s free.
-Information like this isn’t something you’ll ever find when studying a company’s balance sheet.
-Looking for more reviews?
-Check out Zacks Research.
+It’s more like adding interesting facts that may or may not indicate how a stock will move.
+For now, it’s free.
+You’ll never find information like this when studying a company’s balance sheet.